gabemansur/vuca-nators/README.md

 Meeting with the stakeholder:
 ![image](https://user-images.githubusercontent.com/64049629/143924471-1f4bf951-a52a-4f94-bb4e-030e031cfafb.png)

 We showed the stakeholder our working product and the only feedback they suggested was adding in a way for cryptocurrency investors to customize or filter their currency.
-We have added in this feedback into our next sprint and revised our product backlog as needed.
+We have added in this feedback into our next sprint and revised our product backlog item FT-8.

 Presenting to our stakeholder:
 ![image](https://user-images.githubusercontent.com/64049629/143925102-aa04fea6-540c-41a7-a499-3edbaba04bfd.png)